 The MOOC platforms usually make revenue when the course participants decide to get the optional certificate in addition to the video content.
 This usually involves a fee.

 With the "Freemium" model (free content, premium additional service) that is common on the internet, the MOOC providers finance their operations.
-The revenue for the biggest platform (Coursera) is estimated to be in the mid-double-digit million USD range.
+The revenue of the biggest platform (Coursera) already reaches hundreds of millions of USD annually.